SAP-samples/partner-reference-application/README.md

 - Provide a centralized launchpad that streamlines access to applications, offering a consistent user experience through predefined layout templates and navigation patterns.
 - Use a draft concept to allow users to change data in multiple steps without having to publish incomplete changes.
 - Benefit from enterprise-grade security by authentication and role-based authorizations in line with SAP product standards and technology alignments.
-- Have enterprise-ready compliance by personal data management and audit log.
+- Achieve enterprise-grade compliance supported by audit logging.
 - Offer seamless and secure front-end and back-channel integration with SAP ERP solutions.
 - Deliver open solutions by integration-ready OData APIs and business events following SAP technology alignments.
 - Deploy the app as a multi-customer solution.